Deinococcus radiodurans - Deinococcus radiodurans

 im doing a little tournament at my school an in class one at that an i was wondering if this bacteria could effect animals

 Answer: D. radiodurans does not form endospores and is nonmotile.
 It is an obligate aerobic chemoorganoheterotroph, i.e. it uses oxygen to derive energy from organic compounds in its environment.
-It is often found in habitats rich in organic materials, such as soil, feces, meat, or sewage, but has also been isolated from dried foods, room dust, medical instruments and textiles.
+It is often found in habitats rich in organic materials, such as soil, feces, meat, or sewage, but has also been isolated from dried foods, room dust, medical instruments and textiles. http://en.wikipedia.org/wiki/Deinococcus_radiodurans As of now it does not cause any health concerns.

 Category: Zoology